Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt1-regroup.md

 "Linked."

-"Arming charge… Armed and ready to detonate."
+"Arming charge...
+Armed and ready to detonate."

 "Local space?"

 "Clear of all drive signatures, FTL wakes or comms traffic.
-No replies to our warning broadcast… Safe to blast."
+No replies to our warning broadcast...
+Safe to blast."

 Drew grinned and flipped up the cover on the button.
 "Fire in the hole."